-Neurosurgeon Jonathan Miller, MD, FAANS, FACS, is Director of the Functional & Restorative Neurosurgery Center, Department of Neurosurgery at University Hospitals Case Medical Center in Cleveland, Ohio.
-He also is Associate Professor of Neurosurgery, Vice Chair for Educational Affairs and holder of the George R. and Constance P. Lincoln Endowed Chair at UH Case Medical Center and Case Western Reserve University School of Medicine.
-In addition, Dr. Miller is Director of Epilepsy Surgery at UH Case Medical Center and directs the hospital’s fellowship program in functional neurosurgery, which is accredited by the Committee on Advanced Subspecialty Training of the Council of the Society of Neurological Surgeons.
+Neurosurgeon Jonathan Miller, MD, FAANS, FACS, is Director of the Functional & Restorative Neurosurgery Center, Department of Neurosurgery at University Hospitals Cleveland Medical Center in Cleveland, Ohio.
+He also is Associate Professor of Neurosurgery, Vice Chair for Educational Affairs and holder of the George R. and Constance P. Lincoln Endowed Chair at UH Cleveland Medical Center and Case Western Reserve University School of Medicine.
+In addition, Dr. Miller is Director of Epilepsy Surgery at UH Cleveland Medical Center and directs the hospital’s fellowship program in functional neurosurgery, which is accredited by the Committee on Advanced Subspecialty Training of the Council of the Society of Neurological Surgeons.

 Dr. Miller is board-certified in neurologic surgery.
 His special interests include neuromodulation, epilepsy surgery, deep brain stimulation (DBS), movement disorders, neuropathic pain, cognitive/mood disorders, drug delivery, peripheral nerve surgery and traumatic brain injury.
-He joined the UH Case Medical Center staff in 2008.
+He joined the UH Cleveland Medical Center staff in 2008.

 Dr. Miller completed his undergraduate work at Yale University, New Haven, Conn., earning a bachelor’s degree in molecular biophysics and biochemistry, and earned his medical degree from Case Western Reserve University School of Medicine, with a concentration in neuroscience.
 As a medical student, he was elected to Alpha Omega Alpha Honor Medical Society.
-He completed his residency in neurosurgery at UH Case Medical Center and his fellowship in functional neurosurgery at Oregon Health & Science University, Portland, Ore.
+He completed his residency in neurosurgery at UH Cleveland Medical Center and his fellowship in functional neurosurgery at Oregon Health & Science University, Portland, Ore.

 Dr. Miller has broad research interests within neurology and neurosurgery.
 He currently is co-investigator on an NIH-funded project exploring combining a minimally invasive functional electrical stimulation system with microelectrodes implanted in the brain to restore movement in people with spinal cord injury.
 Previously, he was an investigator on projects exploring other neurological applications of electrical stimulation, especially related to epilepsy.
 Dr. Miller has also conducted research on brain changes after mild traumatic brain injury, brain electrophysiology and long-term neuropsychological outcomes after multiple hippocampal transection surgery for epilepsy.
 He is one of just a handful of neurosurgeons in the U.S. performing this procedure.
 In addition, Dr. Miller is currently an investigator on several industry-sponsored clinical trials, encompassing such areas as spinal cord stimulation, modified stem cells as treatment for motor deficits arising from ischemic stroke and the feasibility of an intracortical neural interface system for people with quadriplegia.